Fyorl/hydrapaper/README.md

 ```

 ### Building a Flatpak

+*NOTE: these instructions could be out of date.
+Please use GNOME Builder to build and test Flatpaks easily.*

 First install `flatpak` and `flatpak-builder` from your distro repository.
 Although it's not necessary, you may also want to install `gnome-software`.